IS2AI/IMUWiFine/README.md

 # Training

-Before starting the training, please be sure to name the experiment in `train.py`, doing so will differentiate between instances of training.
+Before starting the training, please make sure to name the experiment in `train.py`, doing so will help to differentiate between different instances of training.
 ```python
   experiment = 'Name of the Experiment'
 ```
-To train the model run `python train.py` inside IMUWiFine folder.
-Once the training finished, the script will automatically test the model on `testing set`.
+To train a model run `python train.py` inside IMUWiFine folder.
+Upon completion of the training procedure, the script will automatically evaluate the model on the testing set.